drufball/yosai/_drafts/complications.md

-# Casing the joint
 "Watch it."
 The man struck Denri on the shoulder and sent her spinning to the ground.
 His large frame loomed, covering her in shadow.
-She couldn't see his face beneath a rough-woven conical hat, but Denri figured the man's range of facial expressions was about as small as the chance he could scratch his head with the tree trunks he called arms.
+She couldn't see his face beneath a rough-woven conical hat, but Denri figured his range of facial expressions was about as small as the chance he could scratch his head with the tree trunks he called arms.

-Probably a sneer, but she wouldn't bet against something lewd either.
+She guess he was sneering, but she wouldn't bet against something lewd either.

 "Sorry, sir."
 Denri scrambled backwards on all fours, looking towards the ground.
 She hunched her shoulders, shrinking her frame even further.
 She was average height for a flit, but at three and a half feet tall the other four races liked to see her as a child.
 Now probably wasn't the best time to correct the misconception.